aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_openjumptonumber.md

 ## OpenJumpToNumber         --  open a file and automatically jump to line number

 ## Desc
-open a file and automatically jump to line number
+* open a file and automatically jump to a specific line number in the file (e.g., as part of shell command-line startup)

 ## See also
 * https://stackoverflow.com/questions/3313418/starting-vim-at-a-certain-position-line-and-column-of-a-file